Kristina01111000/WordPressTheme/README.md

 	- polls are available on group posts, community and profile streams (not anywhere else)
 	- put in first module
 	 	- 5 question quiz for it
+	 -> work on loading speed of front page,
+		-> img problem or server speed problem?
+		- google points to server problem

 To do: